 This is the 10Eighty approach:

-Check you assumptions – leaders should challenge the standard perspective, keep an open mind and resist the temptation to accept the status quo while willing to consider the options and embrace the possibilities.
+- Check your assumptions – leaders should challenge the standard perspective, keep an open mind and resist the temptation to accept the status quo while willing to consider the options and embrace the possibilities.

 - Value diversity – a broad range of perspectives and backgrounds can facilitate innovation approaches and reactions to barriers and challenges.